crosscompute/crosscompute-policies/privacy.md

 - We use your User Personal Information, specifically your user name, to identify you on CrossCompute.
 - We use it to fill out your profile and share that profile with other users if you ask us to.
 - We will use your email address to communicate with you, if you've said that's okay, and only for the reasons you've said that's okay.
 Please see our section on email communication for more information.
-- We limit our use of your User Personal Information to the purposes listed in this Privacy Statement.
+- We limit our use of your User Personal Information to the purposes listed in this Privacy Policy.
 If we need to use your User Personal Information for other purposes, we will ask your permission first.
 You can always see what information we have, how we're using it, and what permissions you have given us in your user profile.

 ## What information CrossCompute does not collect